-Best Restaurants in OC - Category winners for the Best of Ocean City
+Best Restaurants in Ocean City - Ocean City's Top Restaurants for 2018

 Editor’s choice: Billy’s Sub Shop

 Since 1959, Billy’s Subs has had “a reputation you can taste.”
-Their signature pizzas include traditional topping combinations like the buffalo chicken, Hawaiian and meat lovers pizzas, and they also offer vegetarian options, milkshakes, salads and subs made with fresh rolls delivered daily from Philadelphia.
+Their extra-large subs are made on fresh rolls delivered daily from Philadelphia, their signature pizzas include traditional topping combinations like the buffalo chicken, Hawaiian and meat lovers, and they also offer vegetarian options, milkshake and salads.
 Billy’s has locations in Ocean City and Selbyville, and they deliver to all of Ocean City, Fenwick Island and West Fenwick.

 Best Waterfront Dining

-Note: This article was updated on 6/21/18 to reflect the Best of Ocean City’s 2018 results — ed.